datnguyenplus/cmsLar/README.md

 # About CMS

 CMS be build follow Module.
-All Module has been will in the folder packages directory.
+All modules will be in the package directory.

 ## Functions